 It is suggested that students attend a Nursing Information Orientation given by the Counseling Department, which can be reached at 714/564-6103.

 The Program is four semesters in length and begins with RN 160/161/161L.
 Successful completion of the Program will result in an Associate Degree of Nursing (ADN) as well as being eligible to take the nursing licensing exam (NCLEX-RN).
 The Santa Ana College Nursing Program is approved by the California Board of Registered Nursing and accredited by the Accreditation Commission for Education in Nursing (ACEN).

 The Traditional Program admits students twice each year.
 The semesters are 16 weeks.
-Theory courses meet 2 times per week.
+Theory courses meet 2 times per week on Wednesdays and Thursdays during the day.
 Clinical courses are 12 to 24 hours per week generally on Mondays and/or Tuesdays with some possible Saturdays and/or Sundays.

 Community-based nursing clinical days for both the Traditional and ECP programs are arranged on days other than regular clinical days.

 All students entering the Santa Ana College Nursing Program must pass a diagnostic assessment test.
 Santa Ana College utilizes the Test of Essential Academic Skills (TEAS test) which must be passed with a score of 62% or higher.
 It tests math, English, reading and science.
 All students are encouraged to log onto www.atitesting.com for study materials and other useful resources and information.

 - Students are required to have transportation to and from off-campus clinical sites.